 by Mike Ratliff

-3 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, 4 who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.
-(2 Corinthians 1:3-4 ESV)
+3 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, 4 who comforts us in all our affliction so that we will be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.
+2 Corinthians 1:3-4 (NASB)

 Suffering is part of life.
 It is part of the curse that fell upon all creation after Adam’s sin.
 (Genesis 3) There are some preachers who have taken sections of the Bible out of context to make it say that suffering happens only to those who “have sin in their life.”
 Well, I suppose part of that is true.
 We all sin.
 However, the suffering that comes upon us is not necessarily a punishment from God for some specific sin.
 Our tests and trials are painful and stressful.
 They are tests of faith just as much as they are sickness or mental problems.
 In fact, God uses our suffering for His own purposes in our hearts as well as in the hearts of those whom we minister to.

 I have never met a Christian who has survived some big trial in their life who was not also eager and able to help others who are going through trials like that of their own.
 Of course there are some professing believers whose faith does not survive the trial.
 They were not genuine Christians.
 However, those whose faith is genuine will endure the fires of tribulation.
 They may indeed have doubts and struggle for long periods of time with trust of God, but He does preserve those who are His.